DBC-Lab/Brain_MRI_Enhancement/README.md

 2. Example Usage

-    For example, using the _test_BIDS_ we provided.
+    For example, using the _test_BIDS_raw_ we provided.
 The following command will process all the data that meets the criteria within the _test_BIDS_raw_.

     ```
     docker run --gpus all -v /home/user/data:/app/data yuesun814/bme-x:v1.0.3 --bids_root test_BIDS_raw